YDRenew/ZHEYOUPri/index.md

     </ul>

     <h2>6.
 Privacy Policy Changes</h2>
     <p>We may update this privacy policy occasionally.
-The updated version will be indicated by the revised "Effective Date" at the top of this page.</p>
+The updated version will be indicated by the revised “Effective Date” at the top of this page.</p>

     <h2>7.
 Contact Us</h2>
     <p>If you have any questions or concerns regarding this Privacy Policy, please contact us at:</p>